It happened again.

 The Bottom Line

-Although very effective at protecting your skin from the sun rays, Titanium Dioxide and Zinc Oxide are two white powders that will make your face look white and ghoulish in pictures taken with flash.
+Very effective at protecting your skin from the sun rays, Titanium Dioxide and Zinc Oxide are two white powders that will make your face look white and ghoulish in pictures taken with flash.
 If you know you’ll be photographed, it’s best to opt for a chemical sunscreen and SPF-free makeup products.

 Has your face ever turned white in photos?
+Share your experience in the comments below.

 Take The Guesswork Out Of Skincare Shopping